-Our results indicate that the introduction of the child benefit program had a significant positive impact on the changes in the vote share for the ruling party (see Table 1).
+Our results indicate that the introduction of the child benefit program had a significant positive impact on the changes in the vote share for the ruling party (see Table 2).
 We find that an annual transfer of \$100 per capita increased the ruling party's vote share by 1.8 percentage points.
-Controlling for measures of social norms decreases the magnitude of the effect, but it remains statistically significant and economically large.
 The gains from the cash transfers in the average municipality are equal to a 2.7 pp. increase in the vote share for the ruling party: i.e., to 17% of the average increase in the vote share for the governing party.
-Our back-of-envelope calculations suggest that PiS would not have retained its majority in parliament after the 2019 elections without the introduction of the child benefit program (see Appendix

-E for detailed calculations).
+Our back-of-envelope calculations suggest that PiS would not have retained its majority in parliament after the 2019 elections without the introduction of the child benefit program (see Appendix E for detailed calculations).
+The magnitude of the coefficient changes significantly between the specification with no control variables and the full specification, giving rise to certain concerns regarding the role of unobserved characteristics.
+In the robustness section, we test the sensitivity of our baseline estimate, presented in column 5, to additional control variables, including through the LASSO selection procedure (Table B.1).

 Figure 4 suggests that the parallel trends assumption is satisfied, as the child benefit payments received in 2016 do not help explain the changes in the vote shares for PiS before 2015.
 The effects of the promise of child benefit payments in the electoral campaign before the 2015 elections are very small and statistically insignificant.
 Thus, voters rewarded PiS for introducing the cash transfers only after they were paid, and not in advance.
+In addition, we observe nearly identical effects in the 2023 elections, despite the COVID-19 pandemic and the ongoing conflict in Ukraine, which led to a significant influx of migrants.
+This finding indicates that the effects of the transfer are remarkably persistent even during turbulent times.

-We find no significant variation in the size of the effect depending on the level of the initial support for PiS (Figure C.2) or the level of support for European Union membership (Figure C.3).
-We observe strong variation depending on municipality size, with small rural municipalities responding much more strongly than large towns (Figure C.4).
-Similarly, we find that the effects are particularly large in municipalities with less-educated populations (Figure C.5).
+We find no significant variation in the size of the effect depending on the level of the initial support for PiS (Figure C.1) or municipality size (Figure C.2).
+We find that effects are largest in municipalities with historically low levels of the support for EU membership (Figure C.3).
+Similarly, we find that the effects are particularly large in municipalities with less-educated populations (Figure C.4).
 Finally, we observe that the effects are strongest in low-income municipalities, and are statistically insignificant in the richest municipalities (Figure B.5).
 This may reflect the variation in the impact of the child benefit payments on the financial situations of families, which would have been larger for low-income families than for high-income families.